-Editorial review for accuracy and clarity of information in publications coherence of the final report.
+Editorial review for accuracy and clarity of information in publications

+All information products will be edited and proofread before release to ensure clarity and coherence of the final report.
 Text is edited to ensure that the report is easy to read and grammatically correct, thoughts and arguments flow logically, and information is worded concisely and lucidly.
 Tables and charts are edited to ensure that they clearly and accurately illustrate and support points made in the text and include concise but descriptive titles.
 Tables and charts indicate the unit of measure and the universe being examined, and all internal labels (column headings, row stubs, and panel headings) accurately describe the information they contain.
 All changes made to a manuscript during the editing process are checked by a proofreader and reviewed and approved by the author.